sts10/wordlist-information/readme.markdown

 As a brief example, if a list has "boy", "hood", and "boyhood" on it, users who specified they wanted two words worth of randomness (entropy) might end up with "boyhood", which an attacker guessing single words would try.
 Removing the word "boy", which makes the remaining list uniquely decodable, prevents this possibility from occurring.

 My understanding is that a good way to determine if a given word list in uniquely decodable or not is to use [the Sardinas–Patterson algorithm](https://en.wikipedia.org/wiki/Sardinas%E2%80%93Patterson_algorithm).
-This is [how Tidy determines if a word list is uniquely decodable](https://github.com/sts10/tidy/blob/main/src/display_information/uniquely_decodable.rs) and the result of that code is printed next to the label "Uniquely decodable?" in the word information above.
+This is [how the Word List Auditor tool determines if a word list is uniquely decodable](https://github.com/sts10/wla/blob/main/src/compute_attributes/uniquely_decodable.rs) and the result of that code is printed next to the label "Uniquely decodable?" in the word information above.
+(For more on the Sardinas-Patterson algorithm and implementing it in Rust, see [this project](https://github.com/sts10/uniquely-decodable).)

 Removing all [prefix words](https://en.wikipedia.org/wiki/Prefix_code) (or all suffix words) is one way to make a list uniquely decodable, but I contest it is not the only way, nor usually the most efficient.
 I adapted the Sardinas-Patterson algorithm to create, what I believe, is a more efficient method for making a word list uniquely decodable.
 I used this method to make all of the [Orchard Street Wordlists](https://github.com/sts10/orchard-street-wordlists) uniquely decodable.
 You can learn more about uniquely decodable codes and Schlinkert pruning from [this blog post](https://sts10.github.io/2022/08/12/efficiently-pruning-until-uniquely-decodable.html).

 ### On maximum shared prefix length

 If a word list's maximum shared prefix length is 4, that means that knowing the first 4 characters of any word on the generated list is sufficient to know which word it is.

-On this hypothetical list, we'd know that if a word starts with "radi", we know it must be the word "radius" (if "radical" had been on the list, Tidy would have removed it).

 This is useful if you intend the list to be used by software that uses auto-complete.
 For example, a user will only have to type the first 4 characters of any word before a program could successfully auto-complete the entire word.